gvwilson/sdxpy/src/persist/index.md

 Version control can keep track of our files, but what should we put in them?
-Plain text is one option
+Plain text works well for things like this chapter, but the data structures used to represent HTML ([%x check %]) or the state of a game aren't easy to represent in prose.

-(in fact, the only option that most version control systems fully support), but another is to store objects, i.e., to save a list of dictionaries as-is rather than flattering it into rows and columns.
+Another option is to store objects, i.e., to save a list of dictionaries as-is rather than flattering it into rows and columns.